 Pads with a landing area of less than 20 square feet can be considered regular-sized pads.
 This category varies quite a bit in size, and it’s usually a good place to start for those looking to buy their first pad.

-The Organic Simple Pad and the Metolius Session II are both options in the regular pad category.
+The Organic Full Pad and the Metolius Session II are both options in the regular pad category.
 Pads of this size can sometimes stand alone as protection for short boulder problems with flat landings.
 But more often, we use multiple regular-sized pads together to create a safe landing zone.

 Yet another size option is the supplemental pad.
 Expect pads in this category to be less than half the size of open regular pads, and a bit thinner, too.